info on The WV Harmonica

 The New Java Joint 2005 / The Summer of Hillbilly Hot dogs

 By the spring of 2005, The Java Joint was ready to move.
-It had reached it's maximum in it's back street location and was ready to expand.
+It had reached its maximum in its back street location and was ready to expand.
 The new location was the corner of 16th street and 3rd ave, just across the street from Marshall University.
 But the construction was going to take all summer and we would be homeless.
 We found a summer home at Hillbilly Hot dogs at 15th street and 3rd ave, just a block from where our new home was to be.
 Hillbilly Hot dogs had just opened.
-Theres was an outdoor deck area where we could hang out and play.
+There was an outdoor deck area where we could hang out and play.
 There was also an outdoor stage.
 This was the beginning of weekly meetings centered on playing as a group every week.
-The restraunt would run an extension chord out of the business to the stage for our PA system.
+The restaurant would run an extension cord out of the business to the stage for our PA system.
 We put on weekly shows from 8 to 10pm.
 And not once were we rained out that summer.

 It was a time of change in the club again.
 There were more and more guitar players.
 It was not unusual to have more guitar players than harmonicas.
 Some new guidelines were enacted, restating that it was the HARMONICA club.
 It was about this time Chris Weisol bowed out.
 After being one of our more progressive guitar players for 3 years, Chris stopped coming due to family responsibilities and the change of musical direction.
 Chris was fond of long creative and improvised jams.
 But structured songs with lyrics were the most effective way for the harmonica players to learn.